SASCAT: Natural Language Processing Approach to the Study of Economic Sanctions

 25 Pages Posted: 25 Mar 2021 Last revised: 2 Aug 2021

 Date Written: February 22, 2021

-Existing datasets of economic sanctions rely on secondary sources to record instances of economic coercion.
-This approach may miss economic sanctions and does not capture important details in how sanctions are threatened, imposed and removed, among other information.
-We present a computer-assisted analysis approach of text to retrieving sanctions-related government documents.
-We collect all sanctions events originating in the office of the U.S. President, and all Congressional sanctions for 1988-2016.
-Our approach has three advantages: (1) it is more complete, (2) it is disaggregated, (3) it includes the original language of the measures.
-These features directly shed light inter-branch delegation, (partisan) conflict, and policy priorities.
-Indirectly, they help us both measure and analyze the sources of effectiveness.
-The data and approach can advance the study of economic sanctions, and can facilitate progress in other areas of research in political science.
+Existing datasets of economic sanctions do not tend to take full advantage of government documents related to economic coercion.
+They may miss some economic sanctions, and do not capture some important details in how measures are threatened, imposed and removed.
+The latter often have to do with the domestic politics in sender countries, and understanding them may be necessary to fully account for sanctions' effectiveness.
+We present a natural-language processing (NLP) approach to retrieving sanctions-related government documents for the US case.
+We collect all sanctions events originating in the office of the US President, and all Congressional sanctions, for 1988-2016.
+Our approach has three advantages: (1) by design, it captures all sanctions-related documents; (2) the resulting data is disaggregated by imposing branch; (3) the data includes the original language of the measures.
+These features directly shed light on inter-branch delegation, domestic (partisan) conflict, and policy priorities.

 Suggested Citation: Suggested Citation